Splay tree: Splaying

-It is important to remember to set gg (the great-grandparent of x) to now point to x after any splay operation.
-If gg is null, then x obviously is now the root and must be updated as such.

 There are three types of splay steps, each of which has two symmetric variants: left- and right-handed.
 For the sake of brevity, only one of these two is shown for each type.
 (In the following diagrams, circles indicate nodes of interest and triangles indicate sub-trees of arbitrary size.)
 The three types of splay steps are:

 Zig step: this step is done when p is the root.
 The tree is rotated on the edge between x and p.
 Zig steps exist to deal with the parity issue, will be done only as the last step in a splay operation, and only when x has odd depth at the beginning of the operation.

 Zig-zig step: this step is done when p is not the root and x and p are either both right children or are both left children.
 The picture below shows the case where x and p are both left children.
 The tree is rotated on the edge joining p with its parent g, then rotated on the edge joining x with p.
-Note that zig-zig steps are the only thing that differentiate splay trees from the rotate to root method introduced by Allen and Munro prior to the introduction of splay trees.
+Zig-zig steps are the only thing that differentiate splay trees from the rotate to root method introduced by Allen and Munro prior to the introduction of splay trees.

 Zig-zag step: this step is done when p is not the root and x is a right child and p is a left child or vice versa (x is left, p is right).
 The tree is rotated on the edge between p and x, and then rotated on the resulting edge between x and g.